SegaRafael/SegaRafael/README.md

 - 👋 Hi, I’m @SegaRafael
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning javasript
+- 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 0753672486/rafael.segarceanu@gmail.com